microsoft/hi-ml/docs/source/software_design_overview.md

 changes as proposed in the design document.

 The engineer will also add additional software tests at different levels (unit tests, integration tests) as appropriate for the design.
-These tests ensure that the proposed functionality will be maintained also in future.
+These tests ensure that the proposed functionality will be maintained in the future.

 The deliverable of this phase is a branch in the version control system that contains all proposed changes and a set of software tests.